kddubey/backprompt/README.md

 GPT-2 models from HuggingFace.
 It doesn't try to be all that useful.

 It would be cool if this idea could be used to create a prompt representation database.
-A key is the (text, its children, an ID for the weights ID, an ID for the tokenizer) and the value is the model's representation of the text conditional on its children.
+A key is the (text, its parents, an ID for the weights ID, an ID for the tokenizer) and the value is the model's representation of the text conditional on its parents.
+It could be a trie.

 ## Motivation